Master of Engineering Management | Think and LEAD

 - Organizational Management and Leadership

 - A MEM provides you with leadership skills that apply to technical industries, like engineering.
-You will build connections with peers, professors and professionals who have similar experiences and goals.
+You will build connections with peers, professors, and professionals with similar experiences and goals.
 Students in the program may come from different engineering fields, but they all have a STEM background.

 - MEM programs prepare you for the engineering and technology industry.
 While many courses overlap with those in an MBA program, they are engineering-specific.
 For example, MEM examines how factors like staffing, finances and technical requirements can improve an engineering organization’s performance and how they impact the final product.

 - You will graduate with your MEM prepared to take on leadership roles within engineering, technology and scientific organizations.
 You will be a multi-talented professional who can connect technical engineering knowledge with organizational and people management skills.

 - A full-time MEM takes as few as 12 months to complete.

-- An MBA provides you with leadership skills that apply to a wide variety of industries.
+- An MBA provides you with leadership skills that apply to various industries.
 Quite often, you would select an MBA if you wanted to pursue more traditional business professions, such as accounting, finance or marketing.

-- MBA programs prepare you for a successful career in a broad array of industries.
+- MBA programs prepare you for a successful career in various industries.
 Curricular topics may include marketing, accounting, organizational behavior, project management, economics and statistics.

 - You will graduate with your MBA prepared to improve performance and return on investment for companies and organizations.

 - A full-time MBA takes as few as 21 months to complete.